ashitkumarrai/fastProductApi/README.md

-### retry fall back Error mechanism on redis cache and  Its Error handling:
+### Retry Fallback Error Mechanism on Redis Cache and Its Error Handling:

-•	The method is annotated with @Retryable, which retries the operation up to 3 times (maxAttempts = 3) if CustomException or RedisException occurs.
+- The method is annotated with `@Retryable`, which retries the operation up to 3 times (`maxAttempts = 3`) if a `CustomException` or `RedisException` occurs.
-•	There is a 2-second delay (@Backoff(delay = 2000)) between each retry attempt.
+- There is a 2-second delay (`@Backoff(delay = 2000)`) between each retry attempt.
-•	The method computes the cache key '89' using @Cacheable and tries to retrieve or store data in Redis.
+- The method computes the cache key `'89'` using `@Cacheable` and tries to retrieve or store data in Redis.
-•	When Redis is unavailable, the method throws a RedisException triggering the retry mechanism.
+- When Redis is unavailable, the method throws a `RedisException`, triggering the retry mechanism.
-•	The first attempt fails, followed by 3 retries, each delayed by 2 seconds.
+- The first attempt fails, followed by 3 retries, each delayed by 2 seconds.
-•	The retries (total of 6 seconds delay) contribute to the total API response time of near 6 seconds.
+- The retries (total of 6 seconds delay) contribute to the total API response time of near **6 seconds**.
-•	If all retries fail, the method either throws an exception or returns a fallback value, depending on the implementation.
+- If all retries fail, the method either throws an exception or returns a fallback value, depending on the implementation.
-•	The 5.38-second response time results from retry delays, time to process the request, and Redis connection failure.
+- The **5.38-second** response time results from retry delays, time to process the request, and Redis connection failure.

-Screenshot of the tested working scenario:
+#### Screenshot of the tested working scenario:
 ![image](https://github.com/user-attachments/assets/b667ec6e-5f8a-430c-b2cf-75161a01b43f)

 ![image](https://github.com/user-attachments/assets/63b583c7-8bb2-4d52-aee5-c196cdc3d93a)

+### Cache Hits and Misses Logging and Performance of Each REST Method

+- **Cache Logging**: Tracks cache hits and misses to monitor cache effectiveness.
+- **Performance Logging**: Logs the execution time for each REST method in `@RestController`-annotated classes using Spring AOP.
-Cache hits and miss logging and performance of each rest, Intercepting all methods in classes annotated with @RestController using Spring-aop and logging the time taken for execution. commencing graceful shutdown (for executor-service and also by default tomcat embedded spring boot server) screenshot for working sceanrio:
+- **AOP Interception**: Intercepts all methods in classes annotated with `@RestController` and logs the time taken for execution.
+- **Graceful Shutdown**:
+  - Ensures that the **Executor Service** completes tasks before shutdown and bydefault Gracefully shuts down the **Tomcat Embedded Spring Boot Server**, allowing in-progress HTTP requests to finish.
+**screenshot for working sceanrio:**

 ![image](https://github.com/user-attachments/assets/85f1c1e9-3d0a-4b67-b373-811b5cd93201)